cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     print(a * b)
     >>>array([ 2,  6, 12])

-In this example, we can see that the result of multiplying together two arrays is to take the element-wise product while multiplying by a constant will multiply each element in the array by that constant.
+In this example, the result of multiplying together two arrays is to take the element-wise product while multiplying by a constant will multiply each element in the array by that constant.
 NumPy supports all of the basic mathematical operations: addition, subtraction, multiplication, division, and powers.
 It also includes an extensive suite of mathematical functions, such as log() and max(), which are covered later.

-Finally, NumPy offers

 ## Matrices: An Array of Arrays